Anjar, Gujarat: History

 Anjar was gifted to Fateh Muhammad in 1800, who extended the town's trading routes by establishing the Tuna Port.
 The town was attacked by Colonel East of the British East India Company on 25 December 1815, with Tuna being occupied the following day.
 The fort and dependent villages were colonised by the British over the following year, with British rule imposed there until 1822.
 The town suffered massively from the 1819 Rann of Kutch earthquake, which destroyed or damaged thousands of homes and caused thousands of deaths.
 The population fell shortly afterwards to about 10,000.
 In 1822, the East India Company transferred the region back to the Jadeja clan in exchange for an annual fee.
 The payments were a burden on the local treasury, and the entire burden (including arrears) was paid on its behalf by the British government.
 The Fortification of town which was destroyed by 1819 earthquake was rebuilt by order of Rao Deshalji in 1826 by Jagmal Peetamber, who was head-workman from Maistry clan By 1901, the population of the town had increased to 18,014.

 Since the earthquake of 1819, Anjar has endured several other major earthquakes.
 The town was the epicenter of the 1956 Anjar earthquake, which destroyed approximately 1,350 homes and killed around 115 people, injuring hundreds more.
 The 2001 Gujarat earthquake caused large scale devastation in Anjar.
 The earthquake resulted in the destruction of the entirety of the "old town" district.
 143 people were killed in a single incident when the buildings on both sides of a narrow laneway collapsed on to students as they were celebrating Republic Day.
 Around 2,000 people died in Anjar as a result of the earthquake, and over 6,000 families were made homeless.
 According to official estimates, between 13,805 and 20,023 people died – and over 166,000 people were injured – in the Kutch region as a result of the earthquake.
 The region was drastically redeveloped following the 2001 earthquake.

+Notable people

+Farhan Memon is a poet and Lyricist who works in Bollywood and Gujarati Movies born in Anjar Kutch.
+He wrote lyrics for many hit songs including 'Rang Dariya' from movie CHEHRE Starring Amitabh Bachchan and Emraan Hashmi.